-The following is a summary of matters that relate to changes to the municipality and its business environment that were considered in preparing our audit plan.
+The following is a summary of matters that relate to changes to the municipality and its environment that were considered in preparing our audit plan.

 Matter Discussion and impact Laws and regulations During the course of the audit, we will perform specified audit procedures to help identify instances of non-compliance with laws and regulations that may have a material effect on the consolidated financial statements.
-An audit of financial statements is not designed to detect all instances of non-compliance with laws and regulations and does not represent an audit of the municipality's compliance with applicable laws and regulations.
+An audit of financial statements is not designed to detect all instances of non-compliance with laws and regulations that may with laws and regulations and does not represent an audit of the municipality's compliance with applicable laws and regulations.

 Matter Discussion and impact Fraud We are responsible for obtaining reasonable assurance that the consolidated financial statements taken as a whole are free from material misstatement, whether caused by fraud or error.
 However, owing to the inherent limitations of an audit, there is an unavoidable risk that some material misstatements may not be detected and this is particularly true in relation to fraud.
-The primary responsibility for the prevention and detection of fraud rests with those charged with governance and management.
-During our audit planning, we enquired of management as to their views on the risks of fraud and their processes for identifying and assessing fraud risks.
+The primary responsibility for the prevention and detection of fraud rests with those charged with governance During our audit planning, we enquired of management as to their views on the risks of fraud and their processes for identifying and assessing fraud risks.
 We are not aware of any fraud-related matters that could affect our audit approach.
-However, we would like to obtain your input on the following areas: How you oversee management's processes for identifying and responding to the risks of fraud and the related internal controls that management has put in place Whether you are aware of any actual, suspected or alleged fraud affecting the municipality Accounting and auditing standards In addition to the information in the Technical Highlights section, we have highlighted certain new standards and interpretations that are likely to have a significant impact on the financial reporting for the City of Port Colborne in the current year.
-An overview of these particular standards and interpretations is included in the appendices.
+Accounting and auditing standards In addition to the information in the Technical Highlights section, we have highlighted certain new standards and interpretations that are likely to have a significant impact on the financial reporting for the City of Port Colborne in the current year.
+An overview of these particular standards and interpretations is included below. • PS 3450 Financial Instruments and PS 1201 Financial Statement Presentation.
+There will likely be additional disclosures in the financial statements as a result of the new financial instruments standards PS 3280 Asset Retirement Obligations.
+There will be an adjustment in the financial statements this year to recognize a liability for asset retirement obligations, and a corresponding increase in tangible capital assets.